7.0 BEACH REGULATIONS

-7.4(c) Dogs and pets are prohibited on the sandy portion of the beach, except for guide dogs used by people with seeing, hearing or other disabilities or the area that is designated as Canine Beach (see 4.1 c).
+7.4(c) Dogs and pets are prohibited on the sandy portion of the beach; except for service animals and the area that is designated as Canine Beach (see 4.1 c).

-7.4(e) Surfing is allowed in designated surfing areas only.
+7.4(d) Surfing is allowed in designated surfing area only.

 7.5 The following regulations are intended to eliminate nuisance activity on the beach and provide patrons with a pleasant environment in which to recreate:

 7.5(a) Loud Noise.
 No person or group shall play or operate any sound amplification device including radios, television sets, turn tables, tape decks, public address systems, amplified musical instruments or any other loud noise generation device which disturbs other persons.